Link liblttng-ust.so with applications, following this manpage.

 Here is the way to do it manually, without the lttng-gen-tp(1) helper script, through an example:

 To create a tracepoint provider, within a build tree similar to examples/easy-ust installed with lttng-ust documentation, see sample_component_provider.h for the general layout.
 You will need to define TRACEPOINT_CREATE_PROBES before including your tracepoint provider probe in one source file of your application.
 See tp.c from easy-ust for an example of a tracepoint probe source file.
 This manpage will focus on the various types that can be recorded into a trace event: TRACEPOINT_EVENT( /* * provider name, not a variable but a string starting with a * letter and containing either letters, numbers or underscores. * Needs to be the same as TRACEPOINT_PROVIDER.
-Needs to * follow the namespacing guide-lines in lttng/tracepoint.h: * * Must be included before include tracepoint provider * ex.: project_event * ex.: project_component_event * * Optional company name goes here * ex.: com_efficios_project_component_event * * In this example, "sample" is the project, and "component" is the * component. */ sample_component, /* * tracepoint name, same format as sample provider.
-Does not * need to be declared before. in this case the name is * "message" */ message, /* * TP_ARGS macro contains the arguments passed for the tracepoint * it is in the following format * TP_ARGS(type1, name1, type2, name2, ... type10, name10) * where there can be from zero to ten elements. * typeN is the datatype, such as int, struct or double **. * name is the variable name (in "int myInt" the name would be * myint) * TP_ARGS() is valid to mean no arguments * TP_ARGS(void) is valid too */ TP_ARGS(int, anint, int, netint, long *, values, char *, text, size_t, textlen, double, doublearg, float, floatarg), /* * TP_FIELDS describes how to write the fields of the trace event. * You can put expressions in the "argument expression" area, * typically using the input arguments from TP_ARGS. */ TP_FIELDS( /* * ctf_integer: standard integer field. * args: (type, field name, argument expression) */ ctf_integer(int, intfield, anint) ctf_integer(long, longfield, anint) /* * ctf_integer_hex: integer field printed as hexadecimal. * args: (type, field name, argument expression) */ ctf_integer_hex(int, intfield2, anint) /* * ctf_integer_network: integer field in network byte * order. (_hex: printed as hexadecimal too) * args: (type, field name, argument expression) */ ctf_integer_network(int, netintfield, netint) ctf_integer_network_hex(int, netintfieldhex, netint) /* * ctf_array: a statically-sized array. * args: (type, field name, argument expression, value) */ ctf_array(long, arrfield1, values, 3) /* * ctf_array_text: a statically-sized array, printed as * a string.
+Needs to * follow the namespacing guide-lines in lttng/tracepoint.h: * * Must be included before include tracepoint provider * ex.: project_event * ex.: project_component_event * * Optional company name goes here * ex.: com_efficios_project_component_event * * In this example, "sample" is the project, and "component" is the * component. */ sample_component, /* * tracepoint name, characters permitted follow the same * constraints as the provider name.
+The name of this example * event is "sample_event". */ sample_event, /* * TP_ARGS macro contains the arguments passed for the tracepoint * it is in the following format * TP_ARGS(type1, name1, type2, name2, ... type10, name10) * where there can be from zero to ten elements. * typeN is the datatype, such as int, struct or double **. * name is the variable name (in "int myInt" the name would be * myint) * TP_ARGS() is valid to mean no arguments * TP_ARGS(void) is valid too */ TP_ARGS(int, anint, int, netint, long *, values, char *, text, size_t, textlen, double, doublearg, float, floatarg), /* * TP_FIELDS describes how to write the fields of the trace event. * You can put expressions in the "argument expression" area, * typically using the input arguments from TP_ARGS. */ TP_FIELDS( /* * ctf_integer: standard integer field. * args: (type, field name, argument expression) */ ctf_integer(int, intfield, anint) ctf_integer(long, longfield, anint) /* * ctf_integer_hex: integer field printed as hexadecimal. * args: (type, field name, argument expression) */ ctf_integer_hex(int, intfield2, anint) /* * ctf_integer_network: integer field in network byte * order. (_hex: printed as hexadecimal too) * args: (type, field name, argument expression) */ ctf_integer_network(int, netintfield, netint) ctf_integer_network_hex(int, netintfieldhex, netint) /* * ctf_array: a statically-sized array. * args: (type, field name, argument expression, value) */ ctf_array(long, arrfield1, values, 3) /* * ctf_array_text: a statically-sized array, printed as * a string.
 No need to be terminated by a null * character. * Behavior is undefined if "text" argument is NULL. */ ctf_array_text(char, arrfield2, text, 10) /* * ctf_sequence: a dynamically-sized array. * args: (type, field name, argument expression, * type of length expression, length expression) * The "type of length expression" needs to be an * unsigned type.
 As a reminder, "unsigned char" should * be preferred to "char", since the signedness of * "char" is implementation-defined. * Behavior is undefined if "text" argument is NULL. */ ctf_sequence(char, seqfield1, text, size_t, textlen) /* * ctf_sequence_text: a dynamically-sized array, printed * as string.
 No need to be null-terminated. * Behavior is undefined if "text" argument is NULL. */ ctf_sequence_text(char, seqfield2, text, size_t, textlen) /* * ctf_string: null-terminated string. * args: (field name, argument expression) * Behavior is undefined if "text" argument is NULL. */ ctf_string(stringfield, text) /* * ctf_float: floating-point number. * args: (type, field name, argument expression) */ ctf_float(float, floatfield, floatarg) ctf_float(double, doublefield, doublearg) ) ) There can be an arbitrary number of tracepoint providers within an application, but they must each have their own provider name.
 Duplicate provider names are not allowed.

 Optionally, a loglevel can be assigned to a TRACEPOINT_EVENT using the following construct: TRACEPOINT_LOGLEVEL(< [com_company_]project[_component] >, < event >, < loglevel_name >) The first field is the provider name, the second field is the name of the tracepoint, and the third field is the loglevel name.
 A TRACEPOINT_EVENT should be declared prior to the the TRACEPOINT_LOGLEVEL for a given tracepoint name.
 The TRACEPOINT_PROVIDER must be already declared before declaring a TRACEPOINT_LOGLEVEL.
 The loglevels go from 0 to 14.
 Higher numbers imply the most verbosity (higher event throughput expected.
 Loglevels 0 through 6, and loglevel 14, match syslog(3) loglevels semantic.
 Loglevels 7 through 13 offer more fine-grained selection of debug information.
-TRACE_EMERG 0 system is unusable TRACE_ALERT 1 action must be taken immediately TRACE_CRIT 2 critical conditions TRACE_ERR 3 error conditions TRACE_WARNING 4 warning conditions TRACE_NOTICE 5 normal, but significant, condition TRACE_INFO 6 informational message TRACE_DEBUG_SYSTEM 7 debug information with system-level scope (set of programs) TRACE_DEBUG_PROGRAM 8 debug information with program-level scope (set of processes) TRACE_DEBUG_PROCESS 9 debug information with process-level scope (set of modules) TRACE_DEBUG_MODULE 10 debug information with module (executable/library) scope (set of units) TRACE_DEBUG_UNIT 11 debug information with compilation unit scope (set of functions) TRACE_DEBUG_FUNCTION 12 debug information with function-level scope TRACE_DEBUG_LINE 13 debug information with line-level scope (TRACEPOINT_EVENT default) TRACE_DEBUG 14 debug-level message (trace_printf default) See lttng(1) for information on how to use LTTng-UST loglevels.
+TRACE_EMERG 0 system is unusable TRACE_ALERT 1 action must be taken immediately TRACE_CRIT 2 critical conditions TRACE_ERR 3 error conditions TRACE_WARNING 4 warning conditions TRACE_NOTICE 5 normal, but significant, condition TRACE_INFO 6 informational message TRACE_DEBUG_SYSTEM 7 debug information with system-level scope (set of programs) TRACE_DEBUG_PROGRAM 8 debug information with program-level scope (set of processes) TRACE_DEBUG_PROCESS 9 debug information with process-level scope (set of modules) TRACE_DEBUG_MODULE 10 debug information with module (executable/library) scope (set of units) TRACE_DEBUG_UNIT 11 debug information with compilation unit scope (set of functions) TRACE_DEBUG_FUNCTION 12 debug information with function-level scope TRACE_DEBUG_LINE 13 debug information with line-level scope (TRACEPOINT_EVENT default) TRACE_DEBUG 14 debug-level message See lttng(1) for information on how to use LTTng-UST loglevels.

 Include the provider header in each C files you plan to instrument, following the building/linking directives in the next section.
 For instance, add within a function: tracepoint(ust_tests_hello, tptest, i, netint, values, text, strlen(text), dbl, flt); As a call to the tracepoint.
 It will only be activated when requested by lttng(1) through lttng-sessiond(8).
 Even though LTTng-UST supports tracepoint() call site duplicates having the same provider and event name, it is recommended to use a provider event name pair only once within the source code to help map events back to their call sites when analyzing the trace.